-1. Counseling
+- 1. Counseling

-(cf. 6164.2 - Guidance/Counseling Services)

-- 2. Academic support - 3.
-Health services - 4.
-Assignment of an escort to allow the victim to move safely about campus - 5.
-Information regarding available resources and how to report similar incidents or retaliation - 6.
-Separation of the victim from any other individuals involved, provided the separation does not penalize the victim - 7.
-Restorative justice - 8.
-Follow-up inquiries to ensure that the conduct has stopped and there has been no retaliation
+- 2. Academic support

+- 3. Health services

+- 4. Assignment of an escort to allow the victim to move safely about campus

+5. Information regarding available resources and how to report similar incidents or retaliation

+6. Separation of the victim from any other individuals involved, provided the separation does not penalize the victim

+7. Restorative justice

+8. Follow-up inquiries to ensure that the conduct has stopped and there has been no retaliation

+9. Determination of whether any past actions of the victim that resulted in discipline were related to the treatment the victim received and described in the complaint